simisolajnr30/Email-and-Phising-Analysis/Email_Phishing_Analysis_README.md

 - How to manually analyze email headers and authentication mechanisms.
 - Identifying spoofed or typosquatted domains.
 - Using MXToolbox for DNS and blacklist verification.
 - Understanding why VirusTotal “undetected” does not always mean safe.
+- Using AbuseIPDB to find reported IP
 - Correlating multiple tools to reach accurate conclusions as a SOC analyst.